Australia

 Traditionally, members have shied away from these meetings as they feel disempowered to affect change, even if they voice their concerns at the AGM.
 Moreover, the time commitment for all participants in preparation, attendance and travel can be quite a burden for busy executives.
 Given that Chairs are normally well briefed on the potential issues of concern and ready to respond to each and every question, AGMs can seem like a zero-sum game, to be endured, conducted, with results collated, before everyone moves on.

-And then COVID changed everything.
+And then COVID (along with improvements in communication technologies) changed everything.

-The scramble has been on to implement virtual and hybrid physical/virtual AGMs which are safe for all and comply with the requirements of company constitutions and legislation, including statutes such as the Australian Corporations Act 2001.
+The scramble to implement virtual and hybrid physical/virtual AGMs which are safe for all and comply with the requirements of company constitutions and legislation, including statutes such as the Australian Corporations Act 2001.
 While government authorities have normally provided relief (in the form of guidance that they will “take no action” against non-compliance) from various legislative requirements to hold physical AGMs, the concerns of corporate lawyers and company secretaries has been that this “relief” does not necessarily dissolve Boards of the statutory obligations as prima facie they are in breach of these respective obligations.

-On one hand, Boards are obligated to hold AGMs (and indeed want to so they can raise capital, approve transactions, and get on with the business of running their companies) and on the other hand, in many cases, we have lockdowns preventing people from physically attending their work and/or meetings like AGMs.
+On one hand, Boards are obligated to hold AGMs (and indeed want to so they can raise capital, approve transactions, and get on with the business of running their companies) and on the other hand, in many cases, we had lockdowns preventing people from physically attending their work and/or meetings like AGMs.
 A unique set of circumstances indeed.
 Let’s call it unprecedented!

 With virtual AGMs “The true creator is necessity, who is the mother of invention.”
 And with that necessity, virtual AGMs are very real indeed.
 And for the better.